Cooking in The Keys

 • Butter or spray a 12" skillet up the sides so the eggs don't stick to the pan.

-• Wash but do not peel zucchini.
+• Wash, but do not peel zucchini.
 Thinly slice into ¼" slices and cook slowly in oil and butter until just tender, on medium-high heat, about 6 minutes.

-• Beat the eggs with the salt and pepper and pour gently over the zucchini.
-As the eggs cook, lift the cooked eggs with a rubber spatula so the runny eggs can flow underneath and cook through.
+• Beat the eggs with salt and pepper and pour gently over the zucchini.
+As the eggs cook, lift the eggs with a rubber spatula so the runny eggs can flow underneath and cook through.
 Cook until just set.

 Notes